 Exposure notification, a type of digital contact tracing, is an avenue to combat COVID-19 in the U.S., but each state and territory has to carry out their own tracing.
-Here's who's doing what, updated on September 26.
+Here's who's doing what, updated on Feb.
+10 to note Hawaii integration with Apple-Google API.

 As governments across the globe relax social distancing and stay-at-home orders, many of them are considering digital contract tracing — and specifically, exposure notification — as a way to help continue controlling the spread of COVID-19.